lsclarke/Cpp-Coding-Excersies/README.md

 _Purpose_
 -----------------------------------------------------------------------------------------------------------------
-This is a library of all the different C++ coding exercises and small prototype project, namespaces, functions, etc. I have worked on to help with my skills and logic as a developer!
+This is a library of all the different C++ coding exercises and small prototype project, namespaces, functions, etc, I have worked on to help with my skills and logic as a developer!

 _Study Resources_
 -----------------------------------------------------------------------------------------------------------------